 How to select all elements greater than a given values in a dataframe in spark

-select all elements greater than a given value in a Spark DataFrame #spark #scala #filter #python
+diagram of interview question like select all elements greater than a given value in a Spark DataFrame #spark #scala #filter #python

-Updated: 02/02/2025 by Shubham Mishra
+Updated: 02/02/2026 by Shubham Mishra

 Filtering data efficiently is a crucial aspect of big data processing.
 In Apache Spark, DataFrames provide powerful methods to filter elements based on specific conditions.
 This article explores how to select all elements greater than a given value in a Spark DataFrame using the filter function.
 Additionally, we will cover Spark’s core data structures: DataFrame, Dataset, and RDD.